 Each year, teachers and administration review student achievement and schoolwide discipline data.
-An ongoing professionaldevelopment plan is established based on needs identified through this data-review process.
-All teachers have been trained in Kagan Cooperative Learning Strategies.
-The aim of Kagan Engagement Strategies is to create a cooperative learning environment every day in the classroom.
-Other professional development topics studied in recent years include Explicit Direct Instruction, Curriculum Mapping and Benchmark assessments.
-Differentiated instruction has always occurred in each classroom, and the staff is looking at a method of intervention that will involve the whole school
+An ongoing professional-development plan is established based on needs identified through this data-review process.
+Professional development topics studied in recent years include Explicit Direct Instruction, Curriculum Mapping and Benchmark assessments.
+Differentiated instruction has always occurred in each classroom, and the staff is looking at a method of intervention that will involve the whole school.